codacy/docs/docs/organizations/using-a-coding-standard.md

 # Using a coding standard

-!!! tip
+!!! info "This is a beta feature"
+    This is a new Codacy feature and <span class="skip-vale">we're</span> working to release the following improvements soon:

+    -   Deleting and renaming a coding standard
+    -   Applying a coding standard by default to new repositories

-    [Watch this demo (3 min)](https://www.loom.com/share/19642d09662e40f2820bf2be6bdf3660){: target="_blank"} to learn how to create a coding standard for your organization.
+    For more information [read the release announcement](https://blog.codacy.com/organization-coding-standards/){: target="_blank"} or [watch a demo (3 min)](https://www.loom.com/share/19642d09662e40f2820bf2be6bdf3660){: target="_blank"} to learn how to create a coding standard for your organization.

 Create a coding standard on your organization to define and apply shared tool and code pattern configurations consistently across your repositories.